open2b/scriggo-site/doc/developers/internals.md

 The type checker is the first part of the compiler where the Scriggo code get in touch with the _host_; the declarations passed at compilation time are injected into the AST as _predefined values_.

+Before starting with the type checking a _dependency analysis_ is performed on the AST.
+This analysis has two main purposes: the first is to catch any _initialization loop_, the second is to find an order for the declarations.

 #### The emitter

 The *emitter* takes the AST and _emits_ the code that will be intepreted by the virtual machine.